 Phoenix Nursing Home Improper Wound Care Attorneys

 Proper wound care is important at any age.
 Without it, wounds can get infected and a small nick or cut can become something much more serious.
 But when talking about the elderly, improper wound care becomes even more serious and can have extreme consequences.
-So what can you do if you suspect a loved one is receiving improper wound care at a nursing home?
-First check out proper wound care procedures below, and then call a Phoenix elder neglect lawyer at Breyer Law Offices, P.C. at (602) 267-1280
+So what can you do if you suspect a loved one is receiving improper wound care at a Phoenix nursing home?
+First check out proper wound care procedures below, and then call a Phoenix elder neglect lawyer at The Husband & Wife Law Team at (602) 457-6222.

 While we generally think of nursing homes as being one of the safest places for our loved ones, the truth is that they can become injured by things such as bedsores, lesions, and cuts or gashes from a fall.
 In some cases, the residents of a nursing home start their stay after a surgical procedure, and so they already have wounds present.
 Nursing home staffs needs to be acutely aware of these cuts, and/or the possibility of these wounds, in order to provide them with the proper care.